csdswarm/clay-kiln/README.md

 A repo that contains a basic site and the necessary files to provision AWS resources for hosting the site.

+## Requirements

+Before starting the installation process, it's recommended to have the software below:

+- Homebrew
+- Nvm (node version manager)
+- Node.js version v10.16.3 and npm version 6.9.0 using nvm
+- Docker desktop

 ## To Start

-Make sure you have docker installed.
+Make sure you have docker installed and you're using Node.js version V10.16.3 and npm version 6.9.0.

 Edit your `/etc/hosts` file to include the following: